What is data management planning?

 Several aspects should be taken into account when making a data management plan.

 Research organisation and funders often require a DMP as part of the application for grants or later when the project is funded.
 Therefore, consider guidelines, policies and tools for data management planning required by your funder.

 Data management should be planned in the early stages of a research project.
 Preferably, the DMP should be filled in before starting data collection.
 However, the DMP is a living document and should be updated as the research project progresses to match e.g. an update of the infrastructures, research softwares or a novel collaboration.

 Consider standards or best practices required by facilities and infrastructures that you plan to use.

 Due to the variety of aspects that need to be addressed in a DMP, it is better to find recommendations and obtain help from your institution support services, such as IT department, library, data managers or data stewards, legal or tech transfer team and data protection officer.

 Explore best practices, guidelines, tools and resources for research data management described in this website.

-- Compliance monitoring & measurement: measure compliance to data management regulations and standards.
+How to measure compliance to data management regulations and standards.
+Costs of data management

-- Data management plan: how to write a Data Management Plan (DMP).
+How to write a Data Management Plan (DMP).
+Data security